During

 A Charneca : Located on the left bank of the Tejo river, it is characterized by sandy soils related to both white and red grape varieties

 This 40 % Touriga Nacional - 30% Castelão - 30 % Trincadeira have a middle ruby deep color.
 A first nose for red fruit.
 After oxygenate it comes a mineral, balsamic, spicy and point of leather hints.
 In mouth a sweet and spicy entry ( 6 months aging in French oak barrel necessary for the Castelão / 'Periquita' tannins), that reminded me some Ribera del Duero wines.
 Very positive.
 A sweet and alcoholic mouthfeel (13% in ethanol) typical in a southern Europe wine.
-Also a good acidity developement and persistence with a long finish.
+Also a good freshness developement and persistence with a long finish.
 Aftertaste in returning this beautiful fruit.

 No hay comentarios: